The Gut-Brain Axis

 There are myriad practices to get the job done, but the most effective techniques are oftentimes the simplest ones!
 Optimizing the gut microbiome and the gut-brain axis doesn’t have to be a complicated endeavor.
 In fact, it can be as easy as getting intentional with nutrition, preparing balanced meals, and supplementing with the right herbs.

 Try making these small, dietary changes to beat the brain fog, feed your microbiome, and protect your gut-brain axis.

-Limit inflammatory foods.
+Limit harmful foods.

-According to this Harvard article, the most inflammatory foods tend to be fried, processed, refined, and sweetened with artificial sugars.
+According to this Harvard article, the most harmful foods tend to be fried, processed, refined, and sweetened with artificial sugars.
 Swap these out for brain-boosting ingredients, like extra virgin olive oil, green leafy vegetables, nuts and seeds, fresh fish, and fruits rich in Vitamin C.

 Prioritize food diversity.

 Eating a wide array of foods is an easy (and delicious) way to improve the functionality of the gut.
 In fact, the amount of variation in a diet directly affects the gut’s ability to effectively digest a greater number of nutrients!
 Not only does the variation guarantee that you’re getting a mix of important vitamins, minerals, and antioxidants; your body learns to produce a more comprehensive mix of stomach acids, too!

 Food diversity is one way to balance the quality and quantity of bacteria in your gut.
 You can also support this by: increasing your fiber intake, incorporating fermented foods, and eating the daily recommended amount of high-quality protein.
 Mix a few tablespoons of ground flaxseed into your morning smoothie, try adding kimchi to your afternoon macrobiotic bowl, and grill a fresh piece of salmon for dinner!